algolia/autocomplete/packages/website/docs/parseAlgoliaHitSnippet.md

 ## Installation

-First, you need to install the plugin.
+First, you need to install the preset.

 ```bash
 yarn add @algolia/autocomplete-preset-algolia@alpha